 Murdo Ewen Macdonald, who has died at the age of 89, was one of Scotland's foremost preachers and theologians of

+his times.
 He was also a Hebridean polymath - philosopher, psychologist, Gael, war hero, man of physical and intellectual courage, mimic and

 conqueror of every Munro.